 Looking for a vegetarian bulgur wheat recipe?
 Try this one.
 It's a vegetarian (with a vegan option) bulgur wheat pilaf made with mushrooms, green onions, red bell pepper and fresh parsley in a white wine and lime dressing with a bit of basil, salt and pepper, and, of course, plenty of healthy whole grain bulgur wheat.

 If you like whole grains, quinoa salads or rice salads or rice pilafs, try something a little bit different with this super-healthy version of a bulgur wheat pilaf.
 It's vegan if you use a vegan margarine instead of butter.

 Note that this recipe makes about 8 servings, so plan on having some leftovers to store in a Tupperware container and take to work the next day.
 Or, take a little of the extra and wrap it up in a tortilla, add some cheese, and make yourself a leftovers sandwich wrap for lunch.
 This recipe is courtesy of The Wheat Foods Council.

 - 3 tbsp butter (or use a vegan margarine in order to keep it vegan)

 - 1 bunch green onions, chopped

 - 1/4 cup chopped fresh parsley (or 1/8 cup dried)

 - 1/2 tsp pepper

 Like bulgur wheat?
-Here's a few more vegetarian and vegan bulgur wheat recipes:
+Here are a few more vegetarian and vegan bulgur wheat recipes: